 Parity might not be more prevalent in baseball than it has been over the past three decades.
 With an enhanced premium on farm systems now more than ever, savvy front offices utilizing advanced analytics and the breadth of remarkable young talent consistently making an immediate impact, it's no longer completely out of the realm to see clubs go from worst to first.

 It took nearly 90 years before a team ascended from last place in its respective division or league to first in the immediate year following.
 It has now happened 13 times since 1990, aided somewhat by the expansion to six divsions.
-(The Phillies, if they can overcome the Braves in the NL East, will become the 14th worst-to-first team in history.)

 Here is a look at every team that has successfully completed the one-year turnaround from worst to first: